 (2) Given a proper map $f:X\to Y$ regarded as a correspondence from $X$ to $Y$, and self-correspondences $Z\in\ul{Corr}_k(X, X)$ and $W \in\ul{Corr}_k(Y, Y)$, together with an identification

 of correspondences from $X$ to $Y$, the induced trace map is identified with integration along the natural map

 \end{thm}

-\begin{remark} Similarly, in the case of the theory $\cQ$ of quasicoherent sheaves, the standard adjunction $(f^*,f_*)$ leads to an extension of $\cQ$ to the the 2-category $\ul{Corr}^*_k$ in which the morphisms $\ul{Corr}^*_k(X,Y)$ are the opposite of the category of derived stacks over $X\times Y$.
-This results in the evident contravariant functoriality of dimensions under arbitrary maps, given by pullback of functions on loop spaces. \end{remark}
+\begin{remark} Similarly, in the case of the theory $\cQ$ of quasicoherent sheaves, the standard adjunction $(f^*,f_*)$ leads to the evident contravariant functoriality of dimensions under arbitrary maps, given by pullback of functions on loop spaces. \end{remark}

-\begin{remark}[Local enhanced sheaf theory] Although it is the natural context for the above discussion, the theory of symmetric monoidal $(\oo,2)$-categories is not fully documented at this time.
-In particular, the extensions of $\cQ^!$ and $\D$ to such a setting have not been elaborated.
-However, in the case of $\D$, as explained in~\cite{koszul}, proper adjunction is already encoded in the data of the functor $\D:Corr_k\to dgCat_k$.
-This is not the case for other sheaf theories, in particular for $\cQ^!$.
-Nevertheless, as proposed in \cite{indcoh}, there is a clever subterfuge: one can extend $\cQ^!$ to an $(\oo,1)$-category of closed embeddings of stacks.
-The resulting enhanced sheaf theory (see \cite[Section 5.4]{indcoh} for details) does indeed uniquely determine the adjunction data for proper maps.
-Thus for $\cQ^!$ and $\cD$, there are sufficient foundations for our applications.

-In fact, for our applications, we require far less data.
-In addition to the data of a sheaf theory, we only need to specify the $(f_*,f^!)$ adjunction for specific proper morphisms.
-In fact, following Remark \ref{functoriality local}, we need far less than even a sheaf theory.
-We need only specify the functor $\cS$ on a handful of diagrams.
-This amount of structure is readily accessible for the theories $\cQ^!$ and $\D$ (as well as $\cQ$). \end{remark}

 \begin{remark}[Categorified version] For applications to categorical representation theory, in particular the geometric Langlands program, it is interesting to have character formulas for group actions on categories.